kaist-avelab/K-Radar/readme.md

 All technologies in this repository have been developed by [`AVELab`](http://ave.kaist.ac.kr/) and are being commercialized by `Zeta Mobility`.
 For commercialization inquiries, please contact `Zeta Mobility` (URL and e-mail will be provided).

 # K-Radar Dataset
-For the preparation of the dataset and pipeline, please refer to the following document: <a href="https://ieeexplore.ieee.org/document/10186820">Dataset Preparation Guide</a>
+For the preparation of the dataset and pipeline, please refer to the following document: [Dataset Preparation Guide](/docs/dataset.md)

 ## Sending 4D raw data via shipping